spencermwoo/Cracking/WPA2/README.md

 ```

 ## (3) Capture Handshake
+We monitor the router network and wait until we capture a successful handshake.
+We detail airodump-ng and wireshark (only one needed).

 If you've used airodump-ng above continue using airodump-ng below.
 Otherwise follow the wireshark section.

-We monitor the router network and wait until we capture a successful handshake.

 ### * Airodump-ng
 Replace `-c` and `-bssid` values accordingly

 Capture beacon frames